USB: Overview

 USB was designed to standardize the connection of peripherals to personal computers, both to exchange data and to supply electric power.
 It has largely replaced interfaces such as serial ports and parallel ports and has become commonplace on various devices.
 Peripherals connected via USB include computer keyboards and mice, video cameras, printers, portable media players, mobile (portable) digital telephones, disk drives, and network adapters.

 USB connectors have been increasingly replacing other types of charging cables for portable devices.

+The four wires/contacts of a USB 1.x or 2.0 cable with Standard-A plug.

-USB connector interfaces are classified into three types: the many various legacy Type-A (upstream) and Type-B (downstream) connectors found on hosts, hubs, and peripheral devices, and the modern Type-C (USB-C) connector, which replaces the many legacy connectors as the only applicable connector for USB4.
+USB connector interfaces are classified into three types: the many various legacy Type-A (controlling host) and Type-B (attached device) connectors found on hosts, hubs, and peripheral devices, and the modern Type-C (USB-C) connector, which replaces the many legacy connectors as the only applicable connector for USB4.

 The Type-A and Type-B connectors came in Standard, Mini, and Micro sizes.
 The standard format was the largest and was mainly used for desktop and larger peripheral equipment.
 The Mini-USB connectors (Mini-A, Mini-B, Mini-AB) were introduced for mobile devices.
 Still, they were quickly replaced by the thinner Micro-USB connectors (Micro-A, Micro-B, Micro-AB).
 The Type-C connector, also known as USB-C, is not exclusive to USB, is the only current standard for USB, is required for USB4, and is required by other standards, including modern DisplayPort and Thunderbolt.
 It is reversible and can support various functionalities and protocols, including USB; some are mandatory, and many are optional, depending on the type of hardware: host, peripheral device, or hub.

 USB specifications provide backward compatibility, usually resulting in decreased signaling rates, maximal power offered, and other capabilities.
 The USB 1.1 specification replaces USB 1.0.
 The USB 2.0 specification is backward-compatible with USB 1.0/1.1.
 The USB 3.2 specification replaces USB 3.1 (and USB 3.0) while including the USB 2.0 specification.
 USB4 "functionally replaces" USB 3.2 while retaining the USB 2.0 bus operating in parallel.